Yiling-Huo/eye-tracking-workshop-slides/_handout/day2.md

 > - Second-pass duration: the sum of all refixations on a region of text after the eye has already moved past that region in the text.
 > - Total duration: the sum of initial processing of a target region (i.e., first-pass duration) and any subsequent rereading of that region (i.e., second-pass duration).

-# Word processing during reading
+# Eye movements in reading: more details

 ## Experimental paradigms